leonardoharth/data_analysis_portfolio/index.md

 <img src="images/wise.jpg?raw=true"/>

 This is part of my work as a research fellow at the Wharton Social Impact Initiative - [WSII](https://socialimpact.wharton.upenn.edu/ "WSII").
-I have conducted research in Urban Analytics for [Dr. Shane Jensen](https://statistics.wharton.upenn.edu/profile/stjensen/ "Shane"), investigating the spatial correlation of schools and crime incidence in Philadelphia.
-Crime and environmental variables were agregated at the Census Block level.
-This research involved running a set of 32 linear regressions combining different school levels, crime types, and time periods.
-A propensity score matching analysis was conducted on the same variable groups.
+I was part of the Urban Analytics team led by [Dr. Shane Jensen](https://statistics.wharton.upenn.edu/profile/stjensen/ "Shane"), investigating the spatial correlation of schools and crime incidence in Philadelphia.
+I aggregated all crime, demographic, and environmental variables at the Census Block level.
+This research involved running a set of 32 linear regressions that combined different school levels, crime types, and time frames.
+I conducted a propensity score matching analysis to reiterate the results.

 - [CLICK HERE TO SEE A SAMPLE OF THE RESEARCH'S DATA VISUALIZATION](/pdf/dataaviz_wise.pdf)